Skip to content

 Charge at Home Before You Leave

 Home electricity costs 13 to 27 cents per kWh in most states, while DC fast chargers along highways typically cost 30 to 60 cents per kWh.
-Starting your trip with a full battery from home charging can save 50% or more on the first leg of your journey.
+Starting your trip with a full battery from home charging can save 50 percent or more on the first leg of your trip.
 Always plug in the night before a road trip.

-DC fast chargers deliver maximum speed up to about 80% state of charge.
-After 80%, charging speed drops dramatically to protect battery health.
-On a road trip, the most time-efficient strategy is to charge from 10% to 80% at each stop rather than waiting for a full charge.
+DC fast chargers deliver maximum speed up to about 80 percent state of charge.
+After 80 percent, charging speed drops dramatically to protect battery health.
+On a road trip, the most time-efficient strategy is to charge from 10 to 80 percent at each stop rather than waiting for a full charge.
 This typically takes 20 to 35 minutes per stop.

 Route Planning Tips